 It is possible that learners could move between models as needed.
 For example, learners attending face-to-face schooling who encounter certain barriers (e.g., ill health) might continue learning from home through distance learning; learners struggling with some subjects through distance learning might be integrated for a time into more structured blended or face-to-face learning.

-- Develops and enhances sustainable and effective open schooling models relevant to different contexts
+- Develop sustainable and innovative models suitable to different contexts and constituencies.

-- Builds capacity in course development, delivery and assessment; and
+- Build capacity of practitioners in course development, delivery and assessment.

 Available at: Brochure